angelovangel/fastkmers/README.md

 ## Description

 This command line program takes a fastq/fasta file as input and outputs the counts of [k-mers](https://en.wikipedia.org/wiki/K-mer) of a specified length.
-It is implemented using hash tables and a simple algortihm but is still reasonably fast.
-The maximum supported k-mer size is 31.
+It is implemented using hash tables and a simple algortihm but is still reasonably fast (mostly by using parallel computation with the [Rayon](https://github.com/rayon-rs/rayon) library).
+It can also be used to get per cycle base content for Illumina reads, by setting the k-mer size to the cycle count.
 ## Install

 I provide precompiled binaries for linux only [here](https://github.com/angelovangel/fastkmers/releases/download/v0.1.3/fastkmers), but it is simple to compile and run: